What Do You Need To Buy a House in Florida? 7 Requirements for 2023

 Conventional mortgages

 To qualify for a conventional mortgage, you typically need to have a credit score of 620 or higher.
-Lenders will also look at your debt-to-income ratio, which is the amount of debt you have compared to your income.
+Lenders will also look at your debt-to-income ratio, the amount of debt you have compared to your income.
 Generally, a debt-to-income ratio of 43% or lower is required to qualify for a conventional mortgage.

-Conventional mortgages are a good option for those with steady income, some money saved up, and good credit.
+Conventional mortgages are a good option for those with a steady income, some money saved up, and good credit.
 They also have some advantages over other types of loans.

 FHA mortgages